acrolinx/acrolinx-proxy-sample/java/servlet/README.md

-# Acrolinx single sign-on Proxy Java Servlet Sample
+# Acrolinx Single Sign-On Proxy Java Servlet Sample

 Demo code for implementing a proxy in a single sign-on environment in Java.